bloggerpack/bloggerpack/starters/bootstrap-4/README.md

 Once the installation is done, you can run some built-in commands:

+- `npm start` - Watches the source files and automatically building them whenever you save.
 - `npm run build` - Build the theme.
-- `npm run watch` - Watches the source files and automatically building them (in development mode) whenever you save.

 You can now start to create your awesome Blogger theme!

+## Sharing

+You can share your Bloggerpack based theme on GitHub.

+Use the `bloggerpack-theme` keyword within GitHub topics.

 ## Documentation